Disagreeing with FEMA's Decision

 Individuals and Households Program Debt Collection (Recoupment) Appeal

-Oral hearings are scheduled when FEMA determines that the question of the debt cannot be resolved solely by review of paper file.
-Visit the Individuals and Households Program Debt Collection (Recoupment) Appeal Hearings page to learn more the process
+Visit the Individuals and Households Program Debt Collection (Recoupment) Appeal Hearings page to learn more about the process.